Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 until a certain, predetermined block number is reached on the blockchain (``max_block``).
 The owner also wishes to raise a minimum amount of QA (``goal``) without which the project can not be started.
-The contract hence has three immutable variables ``owner``, ``max_block`` and ``goal``.
+The contract hence has three immutable parameters ``owner``, ``max_block`` and ``goal``.

-The immutable variables are provided when the contract is deployed.
+The immutable parameters are provided when the contract is deployed.
 At that point we wish to add a sanity check that the ``goal`` is a strictly positive amount.
 If the contract is accidentally initialised with a ``goal`` of 0, then the contract should not be deployed.